Skip to main content

 Let’s follow these steps using my accountancy firm as an example.

-If I search accountants in east london on Google, these are the top three pages ranking for that keyword:
+If I search accountants in east london on Google, here’s the kind of top-ranking page I’d be up against.

 I investigated these pages and found three areas of improvement: